mcnuttandrew/critical-hci-vis-class/prep.md

 Entanglement HCI the next wave?
 By Frauenberger

-Writing the Implosion: Teaching the World One Thing at a Time by Dumit

 What is Data? - Exploring the Meaning of Data in Data Physicalisation Teaching by van Koningsbruggen et al.

 On the Making of Alternative Data Encounters: The Odd Interpreters by Desjardins et al.

 Critiquing Menstrual Pain Technologies through the Lens of Feminist Disability Studies by Park et al.